kbaley/Coronado/README.md

 ### Why Dapper _and_ Entity Framework?

+I started with only EF.
 A few weeks in, I started hitting problems managing the interdependencies between my entities.
 Things like accounts having transactions which link to other accounts, etc. It's been a while since I've had to deal with a full ORM and I don't have the patience for it anymore so I switched to Dapper for the data access.
 But I like how EF handles the migrations so I've kept it around for that purpose only.